Skip to content

 Where to Trade MultiversX (EGLD) Perpetual Futures

 MultiversX (EGLD) perpetual futures are available on 2 exchanges.
-Compare fees, leverage, and features below to find the best platform for trading EGLD perps.
+The venue cards compare fees, leverage, and features for trading EGLD perps.

 Gains Network logo